 I watched a documentary on Buddhism last week and it has really piqued my interest so I picked up this book I’ve had laying around for years about the 12 Steps and Buddhism.
 The end goal of both spiritual practices are very similar, be present and be good.
 I love Sanskrit- I think it is so beautiful.
-I wish I had more room on my arms for it.
+I wish I had more room on my arms for tattoos of it.
 Maybe I’ll just have to get creative.
-Jessy sent me this CD of a Buddhist chanting in sanskrit to her unborn daughter in her womb.
+Jessy sent me this CD of a Buddhist chanting in Sanskrit to her unborn daughter in her womb.
 I’ve been playing it in the mornings for you.
 I sit and meditate to it.
-You father is such a trooper and has yet to complain.
+Your father is such a trooper and has yet to complain.
 His only comment was- does she say anything else?
 It’s chanting, I reminded him.
 I wonder if you’ll recognize it after you are born?
 It’ll be interesting to see.

 I can’t thank you enough, Pony, for bringing your Papa and me together.
 We had some hurdles to cross before we could be together and I now know you were there in spirit coaching us along.
 You chose us, I have no doubt.
-Your Papa told me the sweetest saddest story last night about our first ‘tea date’- this was the same day I accidentally ‘ran’ into him while randomly riding my bike, before I ever met him, only having seen him in Facebook photos, and he offered me watermelon with the greatest smile I ever saw and said we would need to find out why we met like this, and I said how and he said like this, I almost fell over my bike standing still I was so nervous and charmed- but that night when we met for tea your poor Papa was experiencing debilitating brain fog, something he didn’t fully understand then, and wasn’t his usual magical self.
+Your Papa told me the sweetest saddest story last night about our first ‘tea date’- this was the same day I accidentally ‘ran’ into him while randomly riding my bike, before I ever met him, only having seen him in Facebook photos, and he offered me watermelon with the greatest smile I ever saw and said we would need to find out why we met like this, and I said how and he said like this, I almost fell over my bike standing still I was so nervous and charmed- but that night when we met for tea your poor Papa was experiencing debilitating brain fog.
+Something he didn’t fully understand then and wasn’t his usual magical self.
 Frustrated he went into the bathroom and banged his head against the metal paper towel dispenser while I sat frustrated in the restaurant wondering where the watermelon man had gone.
 I cry when I think of this story.
 Maybe it’s hormones that keep making me cry, but I am so incredibly unbelievably immensely grateful we gave each other another shot.
 I heard you Pony, telling me to show up again and again as Papa got better and better.
 And then we fell in love, and then there was you.
 And the rest is history.

 I am also crying looking at the photos on this website.